jukbot/smart-industry/README.md

 </div>

 ## Annoucement 📢

+## THIS PROJECT IS IN MIGRATING TO NEW 'IMES PLATFORM'

 > Currently, we've temporary paused the project due to discussing  with an engineer team for the next phase in road map.